vweevers/deep-dot/README.md

 # deep-dot

-Get a nested property of an object or primitive.
+Get a nested property of an object or array.

 ## examples